sidneifjr/React-Complete-Guide/README.md

 # Progress

-Currently at lesson 52 (Adding form inputs).
+Currently at lesson 55 (Using one state, instead of multiple).

 # Getting Started with Create React App